 St. George’s Church is a Gothic building in Coonoor, where the beautiful paintings and elegant halls are celebrated and worshiped as a great attraction.
 The festival of national importance and regional events bring the vibrancy to life.
 It has to be experienced by those people who have architectural beauty and historic importance in it.

-The tranquil atmosphere around the church is conducive to spiritual musing.
-It is always better to visit St. George’s Church between October and March, and during this period, the weather is not too hot.
-A visit to St. George’s Church is one of the best visits in Coonoor and Ooty for people seeking history, serenity, and beauty.
+The calm atmosphere around the church is favorable for spiritual music.
+It is always better to visit St. George Church between October and March, and during this period, the weather is not too hot.
+The journey of St. George Church is one of the best trips in Koonur and Ooty for people looking for history, peace and beauty.

 10. Tea Gardens